thanethomson/conference-mgmt/README.md

 [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem).
 It uses the simple [Best Fit Decreasing (BFD)](https://en.wikipedia.org/wiki/Bin_packing_problem#Analysis_of_approximate_algorithms) algorithm, along with a random pre-shuffle, to get decent results quickly.
-The random pre-shuffle is largely for aesthetic purposes.
+The random pre-shuffle is largely for aesthetic purposes (reorganising talks of equal lengths).
+Some modification of the algorithm was necessary to account for the uneven bin sizes (the morning and afternoon talk sessions are not the same duration, and a choice was made to rather fully pack one track's morning and afternoon session prior to packing the next track).

 [More optimal solutions exist](http://www.aaai.org/Papers/AAAI/2002/AAAI02-110.pdf), but for practical purposes BFD seems adequate.